rohan-motukuri/common-mailing-system/README.md

 # Common Mailing Interface
 The project is a subscription based mailing interface for cohorts of any level of organization to quickly, seamlessly and securely access shared inboxes.

+## Technologies
+1. Google App Scripts (A serverless service to run scripts or deployments)
+2. React JS
+3. Firebase
+4. emailjs-mime-parser

 ## Problem Statement

-Shared mails for purpouses such as lecture note sharing for a class would result in various concerns such as -
+Shared mails for purposes such as sharing notes of a lecture for a class would result in various concerns such as -
 1. Leaked locations.
 2. Misused conduct of the privilages by a few bad actors.
-(For example some anonoymous bad actor rejected my access thanks to 2-Step Verification when I tried to access from a new device)
+(For example some anonoymous user rejected my access thanks to 2-Step Verification when I tried to access a common mail from a new device)
 ![image](https://github.com/rohan-motukuri/common-mailing-system/assets/123802857/7ef30c03-7f48-4bc2-a800-ea5c25a19730)

 ## Exploring Solutions